Mo0rBy/SRE_intro_to_IAC_and_Ansible/README.md

 # Using Ansible - Infrastructure as Code
+## Infrastructure as Code (IaC)
+In the IT world, we want to have everything set up in an IaC format.
+This means we can automate lots of different things and it makes our lives much easier.

+There are 2 forms of IaC, and some tools that can be used for each are listed:
+1. Configuration management
+    - Ansible
+    - SolarWinds
+    - Auvik
+    - CFEngine
+    - Puppet
+    - CHEF
+    - SALTSTACK
+    - JUJU
+2. Orchestration
+    - Ansible
+    - Nomad
+    - Rancher
+    - Kubernetes
+    - Marathon
+    - Mesosphere
+    - Terraform

+All of these tools work in either a *push* or *pull* configuration.
+Both these methods work in the same way that push adn pull works for Git.

 ## What is Ansible?
 Ansible is an automation tool that allows you to change settings on multiple machines while only using 1 controller machine.
 In our example, we will only be using 3 machines, but in realisty, Ansible can be used to change settings on 10's or even hundreds of machines.